Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Conclusions

 \section{Conclusions}

 In this work, three two-qubit models have been analyzed for quantum battery applications with distinct features.
-In the first model, two central spins interacting with their respective spin baths were collectively envisaged as a quantum battery.
-In this model, the impact of the inter-qubit interactions, particularly the DM and Heisenberg XXX interaction, on the performance of the quantum battery was investigated.
-It was found that for XXX inter-qubit interactions, even though the battery initially discharged rapidly, it regained a higher value of ergotropy at later times compared to the DM inter-qubit interactions.
+In the first model, the impact of the inter-qubit interactions, particularly the DM and Heisenberg XXX interaction, on the performance of the quantum battery was investigated.
+The division of ergotropy into its (in)coherent parts for this model revealed that the incoherent ergotropy was responsible for the dominance of ergotropy in the XXX inter-qubit interaction case.
 This was further benchmarked by the charging power and average (dis-)charging power, highlighting that XXX inter-qubit interaction fares better at longer duration for work extraction applications.

-The second model considered was a two-qubit model interacting with a squeezed thermal bath, in particular, a two-qubit collective decoherence model, where both the qubits were collectively envisaged as a quantum battery with the bath acting as a dissipator.
-The evolution of ergotropy for the two-qubit collective decoherence battery was strongly influenced by interatomic distance, which governs collective or independent decoherence, and by bath temperature.
+In the two-qubit collective decoherence model with a squeezed thermal bath, ergotropy dynamics were governed by interatomic distance and bath temperature.
 Collective decoherence led to slower decay of the ergotropy, with the coherent component dominating at long times, while independent decoherence resulted in a faster, monotonic loss of extractable work.
 Higher bath temperatures, in a squeezed thermal bath, accelerated ergotropy dissipation, whereas low-temperature environments helped in preserving it.
 Overall, collective effects and low temperatures were seen to enhance the longevity of ergotropy, highlighting their crucial role in maintaining the battery’s work-extraction capabilities.